-Since 2012, between 6 and a half to 7 percent of babies born in Minnesota each year are premature.
-Among 2016 singleton births in Minnesota, 6.9 percent were born premature (before 37 weeks), which was about 4,700 babies.
-Most of these were moderate to late preterm (32-36 weeks).
+Since 2012, about 7% of babies born in Minnesota each year are premature.
+Among 2018 singleton births in Minnesota, 7.0% were born premature (before 37 weeks), which was about 4,400 babies.
+Most of these premature babies were moderate to late preterm (32-36 weeks).

 The proportion of premature births in Minnesota is consistently below the U.S. national average.
-Among 2015 births, the most recent year of national data, 6.9 percent of Minnesota singleton births were premature, compared to 7.8 percent nationally.
+In 2018, 7.0% of Minnesota singleton births were premature, compared to 8.2% nationally.

 Premature births in Minnesota by mother's race and ethnicity

-There are racial and ethnic disparities in premature births in Minnesota.
-A mother is more likely to have a premature birth if she identifies as: American Indian, other or unknown race, African American or black, or Hispanic.
+There are racial and ethnic inequities in premature births in Minnesota.
+Compared to the average rate of prematurity, a mother is more likely to have a premature birth if she identifies as: American Indian, other or unknown race, African American or Black, or Hispanic.

 Premature births in Minnesota by mother's age

-Teens and women over age 40 are more likely to have a premature birth in Minnesota compared to the average rate of prematurity for all Minnesota mothers.
+In Minnesota, teens and women over age 40 are more likely to have a premature birth compared to the average rate of prematurity for all Minnesota mothers.